liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/1-The-Licence-application-process.md

 * ISCA
 <br>

-d) Documentary proof evidencing your work experiences to be eligible for the grant or renewal of the licence.
-These may include:
+d) Proof of relevant work experience to be eligible for the grant ore renewal of the licence.
+The supporting documents may include (but are not limited to):
 <br>
 * Court orders, resolutions passed by members or creditors of the company showing your insolvency appointment(s)
 * Approved liquidator’s licence with ACRA;